 NordVPN double NAT system with WireGuard

-NordVPN takes a unique approach to the privacy issues with what they call a “double NAT system” deployed with NordLynx:
+NordVPN takes a unique approach to the WireGuard privacy issue with what they call a “double NAT system” deployed with NordLynx:

 The first interface assigns a local IP address to all users connected to a server.
 Unlike in the original WireGuard protocol, each user gets the same IP address.